Raszyra/Raszyra/README.md

-- 👋 Hi, I’m @Raszyra (call me $Bill)
+- 👋 Hi, I’m @Raszyra (call me Will)
 - 👀 I’m interested in ...
 Entertainment Media
 - 🌱 I’m currently learning ...
-Web Design
+Godot 4.x
 - 💞️ I’m looking to collaborate on ...
 Games, art, movies, books, trading cards, animations, every medium, I'm here for it
-- 📫 How to reach me ... billhooker@gmail.com
+- 📫 How to reach me ... faction7entertainment@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I designed my first board game for a 3rd grade project and had so much fun it became a career goal.